ilmanzo/ilmanzo.github.com/content/post/pintool-function-tracing.md

 ## 💌 [What is logged ?](https://www.youtube.com/watch?v=HEXWRTEbj1I)

-Now we can run pin, passing it our plugin, and executing the target.
+Now we can run pin, passing it our plugin, and execute the target, which will be injected with our instrumentation code.

 {{< highlight bash >}}
 export PIN_ROOT = <your PIN install directory>